 This is one of my favorite recipes with red lentils.
 It's really good with stir-fried greens and naan (Central Asian, of course).
+This is from Mangoes and Curry Leaves, I think.

 1 cup red lentils, washed